1.) All entries are anonymised for judging, so please do not add your name to your poem. The online system will ensure that your name is kept secure.

 If you’re having trouble submitting your poem/poems please contact: email@example.com.
 And if you’re unclear about any of the prize’s terms and conditions please contact: firstname.lastname@example.org.

 2.)
-Prizewinners will be notified by the end of February 2021 and invited to an awards event in spring 2021 (exact date and venue location to be announced soon).
+Prizewinners will be notified by mid-April 2021 and invited to an awards event in spring 2021 (exact date and venue location to be announced soon).
 All winners will be expected to provide a short biography.

 3.)
 The Ginkgo Prize is an environmental prize, therefore we don’t fund international travel.
 We would instead encourage our international winners to attend the ceremony and engage with the audience virtually.